Mukundh15/PARIJANA_/README.md

-# PARIJANA - AI-based Humanoid Agent for Insurance Claim Assistance
+# PARIJANA - AI-based Humanoid Agent for enhancing consumer experience in Insurance Claim

 Parijana is an AI-based humanoid agent designed to enhance consumer experience in **insurance claim management**.
 It provides a conversational interface that guides users through the claim filing process, auto-fills documents using OCR, and offers legal and procedural support.